scheduleonce/once-ui/projects/ui/src/lib/oui/panel/README.md

 ## Overlay Panel

-`oui-panel` is a floating panel which can contains other elements.
+`oui-panel` is a floating panel which can contain other elements.

 The `<oui-panel>` doesn't render anything by itself.
 The panel is attached to and opened via application of the `ouiPanelTriggerFor` directive.